Thermal Hall Conductivity as a Probe of Gap Structure in Multi-band Superconductors: The Case of $\rm Ba_{1-x}K_xFe_2As_2$

-\bfig[h] \incl[width=8cm]{FigKvsH2.eps} { Curves of $\kappa_{xx}$ vs. $H$ at fixed $T$ measured with thermocouples to 14 T (Panel a) and with RuO$_x$ sensors to 35 T (b).
-Panel (a) shows in expanded scale the singular $H$ dependence at $T$ below $T_c$ (37 K).
-Panel (b) displays measurements extended to $H$ = 35 T and to $T$ = 1.2 K. In both panels, fits to Eq. \ref{vortex} are shown as thin curves. } \efig

-We next turn to the diagonal term $\kappa_{xx}(T,H)$, which provides quantitative estimates of the electronic term $\kappa_e$ and $\ell_0$ independent of $\kappa_{xy}$ (Fig. \ref{figKvsH}).
+We next turn to the diagonal term $\kappa_{xx}(T,H)$, which provides quantitative estimates of the electronic term $\kappa_e$ and $\ell_0$ independent of $\kappa_{xy}$ (Fig.~\ref{Fig2}(b) and ~\ref{Fig2}(c)).
 In the normal state, over the interval 250 to 40 K, the field dependence of $\kappa_{xx}$ is undetectable with our sensitivity.
-Just below $T_c$, a weak $H$ dependence becomes apparent (curve at 35 K Panel (a)).
+Just below $T_c$, a weak $H$ dependence becomes apparent (curve at 35 K).
 As $T$ decreases, this rapidly evolves to a singular $|B|$ dependence that characterizes the scattering of qps from pinned vortices in type-II superconductors in the clean limit ($\ell_0\gg\xi$, where $\xi$ is the coherence length).
-In Panel (a), the measurements of $\kappa_{xx}$ were made with thermocouples to $H$ = 14 T. The measurements were extended to lower $T$ (1.2 K) and higher $H$ (35 T) by the use of matched RuO$_x$ micro-sensors (Fig. \ref{figKvsH}b).

-The data in both panels of Fig \ref{figKvsH} fit very well to the vortex-scattering expression (shown as thin curves)~\cite{Cleary,Krishana,Durst} \be \kappa_{xx}(T,B) = \frac{\kappa_e(T)}{1+\alpha(T) |B|} + \kappa_{ph}(T), \ee where $\alpha(T)= \ell_0\sigma_{tr}/\phi_0$ with $\sigma_{tr}$ the vortex cross-section presented to an incident qp.
+The data in Fig. ~\ref{Fig2}(b) and ~\ref{Fig2}(c) fit well to the vortex-scattering expression (shown as thin curves)~\cite{Cleary,Krishana,Durst} \be \kappa_{xx}(T,B) = \frac{\kappa_e(T)}{1+\alpha(T) |B|} + \kappa_{ph}(T), \ee where $\alpha(T)= \ell_0\sigma_{tr}/\phi_0$ with $\sigma_{tr}$ the vortex cross-section presented to an incident qp.
 Equation \ref{vortex} expresses the additivity of the zero-$H$ scattering rate ($\sim \ell_0^{-1}$) and the scattering rate introduced by vortices $\ell_v^{-1}=\sigma_{tr}n_V$.
 Because $H_{c2}>$80 T, the condensate amplitude is nearly unaffected by the applied $H$.
-Hence it is safe to assume that $\kappa_e(T)$ is nearly independent of $H$, and the dominant contribution to the observed $H$ dependence arises from vortex scattering.
-We have assumed that the phonon term $\kappa_{ph}$ has negligible $H$ dependence, consistent with $q\xi\ll 1$, where $q$ is the average phonon wavevector for $T<T_c$.
+Hence we can assume that $\kappa_e(T)$ is nearly independent of $H$, and the dominant contribution to the observed $H$ dependence arises from vortex scattering.
+We have assumed that the phonon term $\kappa_{ph}$ has negligible $H$ dependence, consistent with $q\xi\ll 1$, where $q$ is the average phonon wave vector for $T<T_c$.